pkhuong/pkhuong.github.io/source/_posts/2022-02-28-one-bit-twist.markdown

 categories:
 ---

-<emph>This is DOA: twisted tabulation hashing depends on the size of
-the alphabet, and doesn't really work for boolean characters.</emph>
+**This is DOA: twisted tabulation hashing depends on the size of the alphabet, and doesn't really work for boolean characters.**

 [Tabulation hashing](https://arxiv.org/abs/1011.5200) is one of a few practical approaches that guarantee